Yubico/yubikit-ios/README.md

 }
 oathService.execute(deleteRequest) { (error) in
     guard error == nil else {
-        print("Delete request ended in error \(error!.localizedDescription)")
+        print("The delete request ended in error \(error!.localizedDescription)") return
-        return
     }
-    // Request was successful.
+    // The request was successful.
 The credential was removed from the key.
 }

 /*